ctaylor1/briefcast/README.md

 git clean -fd
 ```

+---

-## Notes after renaming to Briefcast
+## Migration note (rename to Briefcast)

 Default SQLite filename is now `briefcast.db`.

-If you are migrating from an older deployment that used a different SQLite filename, set `DATABASE_URL` explicitly to that existing file path.
+If you are migrating from an older deployment that used a different SQLite filename, set `DATABASE_URL` explicitly to your existing DB file path.